August 15, 2023

 From perfectly rolled aburi to delicately crafted hot pot, each dish showcases a harmonious blend of flavors and textures.
 Here are some of our favorites:

-Pang Masa Ya’s California Roll, a staple of fusion sushi, showcases perfectly cooked sushi rice, kani sticks, cucumber, mango, and avocado, bound by a layer of nori seaweed.
+Pang Masa Ya’s California roll, a staple of fusion sushi, showcases perfectly cooked sushi rice, kani sticks, cucumber, mango, and avocado, bound by a layer of nori seaweed.
 This roll’s accessibility and harmonious blend of textures—creamy avocado, crunchy cucumber, and tender crab—make it a beloved choice for sushi lovers and newcomers alike.
 Its sweet and savory flavors, when paired with calamansi, in-house pickles, and wasabi, create a delightful symphony of flavors.

 California Maki / IMAGE from Philippine Primer